grandeurdev/arduino-sdk/README.md

 > getToken ( ) : returns _char*_

-Gets the [access token][token] currently in use by the device for connecting to Grandeur Cloud.
+Gets the [access token][auth token] currently in use by the device for connecting to Grandeur Cloud.

 #### Example